10 Oath Keepers plead not guilty to sedition charges - KTVZ

 Another defendant, Edward Vallejo, was not present at the hearing and did not enter a formal plea.

-The Justice Department unveiled the indictment against the 11 Oath Keepers in early January, alleging that the far-right group recruited members, stocked up on weapons and organized to disrupt Congress’ certification of the 2020 election and keep then-President Donald Trump in power.
+The Justice Department unveiled the indictment against the 11 Oath Keepers charged with sedition in early January, though most had faced other charges already.
+The indictment alleges that the far-right group recruited members, stocked up on weapons and organized to disrupt Congress’ certification of the 2020 election and keep then-President Donald Trump in power.

+The members charged with seditious conspiracy — Stewart Rhodes, Kelly Meggs, Kenneth Harrelson, Jessica Watkins, Joshua James, Roberto Minuta, Joseph Hackett, David Moerschel, Brian Ulrich, Thomas Caldwell and Vallejo — are tentatively set to go to trial in July.
+Prosecutors revealed during the hearing that there are “ongoing discussions” with defense lawyers about whether the seditious conspiracy charges would lead to potential plea deals.

 The-CNN-Wire